canonical/ubuntu-pro-client/docs/references/api.rst

 u.pro.security.fix.cve.execute.v1
 ===================================

-This endpoint fix the specified CVEs on the machine.
+This endpoint fixes the specified CVEs on the machine.

 - Introduced in Ubuntu Pro Client Version: ``30~``
 - Args: